-Fire Safety Coordinators are designated employees who, in the event of a campus evacuation, are to attempt to ensure their assigned areas are evacuated.
-The Fire Safety Coordinators for each area will determine head counts and forward that information to Public Safety.
-Do not return to the building(s) until the "all clear" is given by the responding fire department.
-Fire Safety Coordinators should never place themselves in danger.
-If a Fire Safety Coordinator encounters any person who needs assistance, they will assist in evacuation or seek help to do so.
-The fire marshal, when encountering a person who refuses to evacuate, should note the person's location and name (if possible) and inform a firefighter or Public Safety officer as soon as possible.
-Fire Safety Coordinators are encouraged to take notice of fire hazards in their assigned areas and report these hazards to the appropriate department for remediation.
+Building Coordinators are designated employees who, in the event of a campus evacuation, are to attempt to ensure their assigned areas are evacuated.
+Building Coordinators should never place themselves in danger.
+If a Building Coordinators encounters any person who needs assistance, they will assist in evacuation or seek help to do so.
+The building coordinators, when encountering a person who refuses to evacuate, should note the person's location and name (if possible) and inform a firefighter or Public Safety officer as soon as possible.
+Building Coordinators are encouraged to take notice of fire hazards in their assigned areas and report these hazards to the appropriate department for remediation.